alakdam07/Expo-Typescript-Jest-Boilerplate/README.md

 - `nvm use`
 - `npm install`
-- `npm upgrade --save` to update the app
+- `npm upgrade --save` or `npx npm-check-updates -u && npm i` to update the app

 # Development